MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-229-Standard-Instructions-Filing-Forms-Under-Securities-Act-1933-Securities-Exchange-Act-1934-Energy-Policy-Conservation-Act-1975-Regulation-SK/subpart-229.1100-AssetBacked-Securities-Regulation-AB/section-229.1103.md

 (9) Indicate whether the issuance or sale of any class of offered securities is conditioned on the assignment of a rating by one or more rating agencies.
 If so, identify each rating agency and the minimum rating that must be assigned.

-(b) *Risk factors.* In providing the information required by Item 503(c) of Regulation S-K (§ 229.503(c)), identify any risks that may be different for investors in any offered class of asset-backed securities, and if so, identify such classes and describe such difference(s).
+(b) *Risk factors.* In providing the information required by Item 105 of Regulation S-K (17 CFR 229.105), identify any risks that may be different for investors in any offered class of asset-backed securities, and if so, identify such classes and describe such difference(s).

 [70 FR 1597, Jan.
 7, 2005, as amended at 79 FR 57313, Sept.
-24, 2014]
+24, 2014; 84 FR 12721, Apr.
+2, 2019]